-The following outsourcing contracts existed in the 2023 financial year and at the time this report was prepared:
+The following outsourcing contracts existed in the 2024 financial year and at the time this report was prepared:

 - FWU Austria AG currently provides, on the basis of a service agreement, the company functions outsourced to it of Client and Sales Service, Accounting & Reporting, Human Resources, Legal, IT Maintenance, Investment Management, Receivables Management, Main Office & Reception, Office Management, Product Development, Marketing, Sales Support and Sales to FWU Life Austria.
 This constitutes outsourcing under supervisory law in any case.
-The service provider has its registered office in Austria.
-Insofar as these outsourced areas relate to the italian business line, some of the outsourced activities are performed by the sub-service providers FWU AG, based in Germany, and FWU Life Insurance Lux S.A., based in Luxembourg. - FWU Tech GmbH, in turn, provides IT services to FWU Austria AG and FWU Life Austria via service agreements.
-The service provider has its registered office in Austria. - FWU AG provides IT services to FWU Austria AG and FWU Life Austria via an IT services contract.
-The service provider has its registered office in Germany. - Since January 1, 2016, the Internal Audit function has been outsourced to Ernst & Young Management Consulting GmbH.
+The service provider has its registered office in Austria. - FWU Tech GmbH, in turn, provides IT services to FWU Austria AG and FWU Life Austria via service agreements.
+The service provider has its registered office in Austria. - FWU AG provided IT services to FWU Austria AG and FWU Life Austria via an IT services contract.
+The service provider has its registered office in Germany.
+This contract was terminated at the end of the year due to insolvency of FWU AG.
+Since then, Huemer Group has been providing these IT services to FWU Austria AG and FWU Life Austria.
+The service provider has its registered office in Austria. - Since January 1, 2016, the Internal Audit function has been outsourced to Ernst & Young Management Consulting GmbH.
 The service provider has its registered office in Austria.